cloudevents/spec/http-protocol-binding.md

 printable characters from the US-ASCII character set, and are terminated by a CRLF sequence with OPTIONAL whitespace around the header value.

-When encoding a CloudEvent as an HTTP message, string values MUST be percent-encoded as described below.
+When encoding a CloudEvent as an HTTP message, string values represented as HTTP header values MUST be percent-encoded as described below.
 This is compatible with [RFC3986, section 2.1][rfc3986-section-2-1] but is more specific about what needs encoding.
 The resulting string does not then need any further quoting, due to space and quote characters being encoded.

-When decoding an HTTP message into a CloudEvent, quoted strings as described in [RFC7230, section 3.2.6][rfc7230-section-3-2-6] MUST be decoded to an ASCII string, and then a **single round** of percent-decoding as described below.
+When decoding an HTTP message into a CloudEvent, any quoted string as described in [RFC7230, section 3.2.6][rfc7230-section-3-2-6] appearing as an HTTP header value MUST be decoded to an ASCII string, and then a **single round** of percent-decoding must be performed as described below.
 HTTP headers for CloudEvent attribute values do not support parenthetical comments, so the initial decoding only needs to handle double-quoted values, including backslash escapes.
 Header values produced via the percent-encoding described here will never include double-quoted values, but they MUST be supported when receiving events, for compatibility with older versions of this specification which did not require double-quote and space characters to be percent-encoded.

 Percent encoding is performed by considering each Unicode character